mccc28/itelective3-web/README.md

 * [Setup](#setup)

 ## General Info
-This project is simple Lorem ipsum dolor generator.
+This project is an Exam Management System using the MEVN Stack Framework.

 ## Technologies
 Project is created with: